william-rawlinson/Wordle-solver/README.md

 # My Wordle Solver

 I built an application to solve the popular puzzle game 'Wordle' in JavaScript.
-This was to test problem solving strategies I've learned in the Project Odin Foundation Course.
+This was to test problem solving strategies and basic UI functionality that I've learnt in the Project Odin Foundation Course.
+The current version of the application is v1.0, for this version I have not yet considered optimisation.

 ## What is 'Wordle'?